What's your project?

 Winter Landscapes: Preparing Your Lawn

 Although grass appears to stop growing in the fall, the roots are actually growing deeper to prepare for winter.
 Now is the best time to fertilize and reseed your lawn.
 Feeding the lawn early in autumn will give the roots a boost before winter arrives.
-A second feeding in late October will keep it winterized and strong through the freezing weather.
+A second feeding in late October will keep it winterized and strong in the freezing weather.

-If your lawn has some bare patches, early autumn is a perfect time to sod or reseed.
+If your lawn has some bare patches, early autumn is a perfect time to install sod or reseed.
 Adding sod gives you an instantly perfect lawn that will be a pleasure when the warm weather returns.
 To firmly establish new sod, keep it moist for the first week after it is laid.
 After the first week, it can be watered as needed.
 Avoid having sod laid in hot, dry weather, as it will be hard for the roots to establish.

 Winter Landscaping Tips for Pruning Shrubs and Hedges